-Rabin was an accidental hero who never conceived of himself for the part.
+Yitzhak Rabin was an accidental hero who never conceived of himself for the part.
 Raised by avid socialists, he could have been a mathematician or even an agronomist, but he ended up in the Palmach, the “shock troops” of the nascent state.
 Although experienced in combat from 1948, his true genius was as a planner.
 The sudden campaign of 1967 that crushed three Arab armies in six days grew from his meticulous designs, especially his emphasis on manpower and training.

-Rabin was not considered a man destined for the highest office, a judgement reinforced by the nervous breakdown he suffered on the eve of the 1967 war.
-Appointed as Ambassador to the United States, Rabin distinguished himself in September of 1970 when, in close coordination with Henry Kissin ger and King Hussein, he helped to rescue Jordan from a combined Syrian-PLO assault.
+Rabin was not considered a man destined for the highest office, a judgment reinforced by the nervous breakdown he suffered on the eve of the 1967 war.
+Appointed as Ambassador to the United States, Rabin distinguished himself in September of 1970 when, in close coordination with Henry Kissinger and King Hussein, he helped to rescue Jordan from a combined Syrian-PLO assault.
 Yet, when he returned to Israel, Golda Meir did not offer him a cabinet seat or a high place on the party list.
 But war—the surprise Arab attack on Yom Kippur of 1973—suddenly catapulted him into supreme power.
 The Labour Party needed a candidate untouched by the disaster; Rabin was elected Prime Minister and presided uneasily over a quarrelsome coalition.
 His bitter feud with Shimon Peres, then Defense Minister, dated from this period.

 Rabin was not a politician.
 He was a General who became a Statesman.
 Lacking campaign manners and an extroverted personality, he was shyly gruff, reflecting less an innate rudeness than a man forcing himself to do what he did not like to do.
 His real gift was strategic planning, the capacity to see reality and then to create a plan to bend that reality toward his objectives.
-In early 1975 he offered an astonishingly frank and prescient view of Israel’s situation: there would be seven lean ye ars, he predicted, before the Western democracies would get a grip on their oil problem and the United States would recover from Vietnam.
+In early 1975, he offered an astonishingly frank and prescient view of Israel’s situation: there would be seven lean years, he predicted, before the Western democracies would get a grip on their oil problem and the United States would recover from Vietnam.
 During that time, Israel had to trade space for time and use both space and time to extract the maximum help from America and the maximum political change from Egypt.
 The second disengagement agreement, reached in 1975, was his major achievement, although it proved more painful than he expected.

 Rabin’s Lean Years

 Once he settled on a strategic plan, Rabin’s mind closed to alternatives and would reopen only under the impact of a great shock.
-His initial meeting in 1977 with President Carter was a disaster because he rejected Carter’s comprehensive approach that, in his view, would have put the peace diplomacy of peace at the mercy of Syrian, PLO (and Soviet) vetoes.
+His initial meeting in 1977 with President Jimmy Carter was a disaster because he rejected Carter’s comprehensive approach that, in his view, would have put the diplomacy of peace at the mercy of Syrian, PLO (and Soviet) vetoes.
 After losing power to Menachem Begin, he was indignant when the new Prime Minister promptly jettisoned strategic political coordination with Washington.
 Rabin was also outmaneuvered by Shimon Peres for control of the Labour Party.
 These were indeed his lean years.